matatirosolutions/doctrine-filemaker-driver/README.md

           */
          private $contactEmail;

+5. If you need access to the record modification ID you can add the special mod_id pseudo property

+        /**
+         * @var int
+         *
+         * @Column(name="mod_id", type="integer")
+         */
+        private $modId;

+6. To access query metadata add a rec_meta pseudo property of type json_array

+        /**
+        * @var array
+        *
+        * @Column(name="rec_meta", type="json_array")
+        */
+        private $meta;

+    This will be populated with an array containing

+        [
+             'found' => (int)$this->response->getFoundSetCount(),
+             'fetch' => (int)$this->response->getFetchCount(),
+             'total' => (int)$this->response->getTableRecordCount(),
+        ]

+    Which you can then access from any record in your returned set.

 ## Considerations ##

 1. Because of the way in which more 'conventional' databases handle relationships, there is no concept of a portal.
 To access related data create a corresponding model for that table (layout) and create standard Doctrine relationships (OneToOne, OneToMany, ManyToOne etc).
 2. If your model contains caclulation fields you will run into issues when trying to create a new record, since Doctrine will try and set those fields to null.
 One 'solution' to this is to create a 'stub' of your model which contains only the fields which are necesary to create a new record and to instantiate that for record creation.
+If you head down this route you'll likely want to create an interface which both your stub and your real entity implement so that you can typehint appropriately.

 ## See also ##